Charleston Air Force Base: Current status

 An Air Force Times article dated 21 December 2009 announced the activation of the 628th Air Wing to "take over administrative duties for a number of military commands" in January 2010.
 The 628th "will essentially serve as the 'landlord' for Charleston Air Force Base, the Charleston Naval Consolidated Brig and about 50 other military commands.
 The unit will handle items such as building and grounds services, supply and civil engineering and public works.

 After nearly a year of much needed work, runway 03/21 at Joint Base Charleston reopened on 25 February 2010.
 The $30 million project to rebuild the deteriorating runway began 9 April 2009.
 Its completion was marked with the first take off and landing of a Charleston C-17.
 The runway now has newly paved asphalt overruns, and 25 ft asphalt-paved shoulders, both of which the runway lacked.
 The runway also has new edge lighting, distance remaining markers and runway end indicator lights on both ends.

 Because of that construction, larger and heavier aircraft were cleared to land on runway 03/21, which was key when work scheduled for Fiscal Year 2012 began on runway 15/33, the base's main runway.
 The last major work done on Joint Base Charleston runways was in 1968.

+The Joint Base Charleston Passenger Terminal reopened in their new facility on November 21, 2022, after undergoing renovations that began in 2018.
+Construction was briefly halted in 2019 after the damaging effects of Hurricane Dorian, the category 5 Atlantic hurricane, which made landfall on September 5, 2019.